urschrei/cleantwitter/Readme.md

 ## Clean Twitter ##

-This extension removes two features I find highly irritating from twitter.com:
+This extension removes two highly irritating features from twitter.com:

 1. The 'Trending' sidebar.
 I don't care what millions of Twitter users are discussing.
 It is now reset to "collapsed" when the page loads.
 2. The 'Who to follow' functionality.
 The heuristic which controls the display of these users is inevitably useless.
 It showed me a blocked user earlier today.
 The entire `<div>` is expunged upon page load, meaning it is simply never seen.